earlhansg/react-technical-test/README.md

 ## Problems Attempted

-I have completed all 4 problems within the recommended 3-hour timeframe:
+I have completed all 4 problems:

 1. ✅ **FizzBuzz** - Classic algorithm with React component and comprehensive tests
 2. ✅ **Types** - Network request state types with discriminated unions